|Horse Island (Sackets Harbor), NY|

 On March 3, 1831, Congress appropriated $4,000 for a lighthouse near Sackets Harbor, and the following month, the State of New York ceded jurisdiction over Horse Island, which the federal government had purchased from T.L.
 Ogden for $500.
 Later that year, a one-and-a-half-story keeper’s dwelling with a tower protruding from the center of its pitched roof was built on the island.

-In 1838, Lieutenant Charles T. Platt submitted the following report on the lighthouse: “This is a light on the top of the keeper's dwelling, and is lighted with eight lamps, and the same number of reflectors, fixed.
+In 1838, Lieutenant Charles T. Platt submitted the following report on the lighthouse: “This is a light on the top of the keepe’s dwelling, and is lighted with eight lamps, and the same number of reflectors, fixed.
 It is an excellent light, and is kept in a manner that gives general satisfaction.
-It is by means of this light that the mariner finds his way to Sackett's Harbor.”
+It is by means of this light that the mariner finds his way to Sackett’s Harbor.”
 The light at Horse Island was upgraded in 1857 through the installation of a fifth-order Fresnel lens in the lighthouse’s lantern room.
+Samuel McNitt served as keeper of the lighthouse from 1844 to 1860.

 In its annual report for 1869, the Lighthouse Board noted the poor state of the structures on the island: “General repairs have been made in the tower, dwelling, and barn, to make them useful for the winter only.
 They are in such dilapidated condition that further repairs cannot be made.
 It is recommended that a new dwelling, with tower attached, similar to those at Stony Point, be erected in their place as soon as practicable, at an estimated cost of $12,000.”